 Below is an excerpt from the article in The Burg.
-For the complete article on their website.

 The Montgomery County-Radford City-Floyd County Branch of the NAACP recently held its 37th Freedom Fund Banquet in Latham Ballroom at the Inn at Virginia Tech.